zamronypj/fano-api/README.md

 `--recursive` is needed so git also pull [Fano](https://github.com/zamronypj/fano) repository.

-If you missing `--recursive` when you clone, you may find that `fano` directory is empty.
+If you are missing `--recursive` when you clone, you may find that `fano` directory is empty.
 In this case run

     $ git submodule update --init

-To update fano to its latest commit, run
+To update Fano to its latest commit, run

     $ git checkout master && git submodule foreach --recursive git pull origin master